 About me

-Hi, I am a fourth-year Ph.D. candidate in the Department of Statistics & Data Science at University of California, Los Angeles (UCLA).
-I am a member of the Lab for Statistics, Computing, Algorithms, Learning, and Economics (SCALE) , advised by Prof. Xiaowu Dai.
+Hi, I’m a fifth-year Ph.D. candidate in the Department of Statistics & Data Science at the University of California, Los Angeles (UCLA).
+I am a member of the Lab for Statistics, Computing, Algorithms, Learning, and Economics (SCALE) , where I am advised by Prof. Xiaowu Dai.

-Prior to my Ph.D., I earned two Bachelor of Science degrees in Probability & Statistics and Management Science at University of California, San Diego (UCSD), as well as a Master of Arts in Statistics at Columbia University, where I was advised by Prof. Michael E. Sobel.
+Prior to my Ph.D., I earned dual Bachelor of Science degrees in Probability & Statistics and Management Science from the University of California, San Diego (UCSD), and a Master of Arts in Statistics from Columbia University, where I was advised by Prof. Michael E. Sobel.

-My research lies at the intersection of Machine Learning and Economics, focusing on:
+My research lies at the intersection of Machine Learning, Causal Inference, and Economics.
+In particular,

 My first name is pronounced as Yee-ung-Chee.